 - The tool has a long learning curve due to the vast features and is not beginner-friendly.

 - One of the costliest CRM tools, with many in-tool purchases.

 - User has no control over downtimes and system upgrades.

-SendinBlue is a compact CRM toolkit aimed towards small and medium businesses.
+SendinBlue is a compact CRM toolkit aimed at small and medium businesses.
 The tool allows to automate entire marketing campaigns and track real-time conversions.
-Other features include email marketing, SMS marketing, segmentation and live chat.
+Other features include email marketing, SMS marketing, segmentation, and live chat.
 It also stores the contact details and basic information of both customers and leads.